ICJ to decide on emergency measures in Israel-Gaza genocide case Friday

 Why are Israeli soldiers sharing snuff videos from their genocide in Gaza?

-South Africa’s Foreign Minister Naledi Pandor will travel to The Hague to be present at the court as it delivers its judgement, a government spokesperson has announced, according to Reuters.
+South Africa’s Foreign Minister Naledi Pandor will travel to The Hague to be present at the court as it delivers its announcement, a government spokesperson said, according to Reuters.

-In its order, the ICJ will not deal with the main question of whether Israel is committing genocide, but will look at possible emergency measures requested by South Africa to restrain Israel’s actions.
+The ICJ will not deal with the main question of whether Israel is committing genocide on Friday, but will look at possible emergency measures requested by South Africa to restrain Israel’s actions.

 Earlier this month, in two days of hearings, South Africa asked the ICJ, also known as the World Court, to order an emergency suspension of Israel’s devastating military campaign in the Palestinian enclave.